iamdonovan/iamdonovan.github.io/docs/gee/tutorials/getting_started/mapping.rst

     :align: center
     :alt: the Fagradalsfjall eruption on 26 June 2021

-By this point, the eruption, which began on 19 March 2021, has spread throughout parts of the valley, and can be seen in the natural color image as a large, black area surrounding the active fissure.
+|br| By this point, the eruption, which began on 19 March 2021, has spread throughout parts of the valley, and can be seen
+in the natural color image as a large, black area surrounding the active fissure.

 In this tutorial, we'll see how we can use different band combinations, along with the GEE digitizing features,